moocfi/moocfi.github.io/courses/2017/cybersecurity/index.md

 ## Work load and prerequisites

 There will be programming assignments, essays, quizzes and puzzles throughout the courses, and completing a specific part of a course means working and completing most if not all of them.
 We expect that individuals work some 2-10 hours per week on the courses depending on their background.
-Some programming background and ICT experience will be very beneficial.
+Some programming background and ICT experience is required.

 ## ECTS credits for Finnish residents